Infraedifice/jesseloudon.github.io/_pages/About.markdown

     alt: "Citrix Certified Administrator XenApp"
     title: "Citrix Certified Administrator XenApp"
 ---
-> Hi I'm Jesse Loudon, an Azure Consultant and Architect at [Telstra Purple][telstrapurple] with over 10 years in the Australian industry.
-I have a passion for working with customers to envision, design, and implement solutions which solve key business problems and transform underlying processes with technology.
+> Hi I'm Jesse Loudon, an Azure Consultant / Architect at [Telstra Purple][telstrapurple] and blogger at jloudon.com My passion is working with customers to envision, design, and implement solutions which solve key business problems & transform underlying processes with technology.
-I enjoy pursing hands-on technical experience with bleeding edge concepts and love architecting and deploying complex multi-vendor/multi-cloud solutions.
+I also enjoy pursing hands-on technical experience with bleeding edge concepts and love architecting and deploying complex multi-vendor/multi-cloud solutions.
-Thankfully I'm also a dad to a little one who keeps me busy at all times.
+Thankfully I’m also a dad to a little one who keeps me busy at all times.

 {% include gallery %}